Andes Website : Climbing, Skiing, Trekking and Guidebooks in South America

 Marumbi

-Marumbi is a steep wildly overgrown and very atmospheric place to climb on about halfway between the city of Curitiba and the Atlantic Ocean.
-To get here either take the tourist train from Curritiba to Marumbi station (pictured below), or follow the old colonial road of the Estrada da Graciosa to the park entrance, from where a one hour walk gets you to the station.
+Marumbi is a steep and wildly overgrown and very atmospheric place to climb.
+It is about halfway between the city of Curitiba and the Atlantic Ocean.
+To get here either take the tourist train from Curitiba to Marumbi station (pictured below), or follow the old colonial road of the Estrada da Graciosa to the park entrance, from where a one hour walk gets you to the station.

 Marumbi is a steep wildly overgrown and very atmospheric place to climb

-The guidebook here lists many routes from grade IV upwards, each with exposure grades (often serious0 and vegetation grades 9often plentiful).
+The guidebook here lists many routes from grade IV upwards, each with exposure grades (often serious) and unique vegetation grades (often plentiful).
 Marumbi is definitely a place for the climbing connoisseur, but is a remarkable place for a walk or a scramble.
 The ascents of the peak of Olimpo 1539m and Abrolhos c.1200m are long and sustained scrambles (easy grade though), featuring many iron staples, wires, overhanging vegetation and mud, snakes, monkeys, toucans etc...

 Guidebooks